GIXLabs/SAndC/Lab1/README.md

 Most of the test equipment is either on your desk or in the locked drawer on the north side of the desk (the one facing the Prototyping Labs).
 Talk to a TA or member of the Prototyping Labs staff to get a key.
 You will be asked for an ID in exchange for the key to make sure we get the key back when you are done.

+We recommend you start at the Assignment section.
+As you walk through, you will encounter tasks you do not know how to do yet.
+Where appropriate, we have linked the correct section from the Skills to Learn articles, but you may have to dig through the Skills to Learn articles to find what you are looking for.

 # Skills to Learn
 - [Using a Power Supply](power_supply.md)
 - [Using a Multimeter (DMM)](dmm.md)